Calculation of the pion-photon transition form factor using dispersion relations and renormalization-group summation: Analytic properties of FAPT couplings

 \subsection{Generalized FAPT coupling $\bm{\I_{\nu}}$}

 During the calculation considered in Subsec.\ \ref{subsec:rad-corr-disp-rel}, a new, more general, two-argument coupling $ \I_{\nu}(y,x)$ appeared ``naturally'' in Eq.\ (\ref{eq:4}), viz.,

 The coupling $\I_{\nu}(y,x)$ is regular for $y>0, x>0$, while for $y=0 $ or $x=0$ it reduces to the initial FAPT couplings in accordance with Eq.\ (\ref{eq:B8}).
 The behavior of $\I_{\nu}(y,x)$ with respect to the arguments $(x,y)$ is illustrated in Fig.\ \ref{fig6}, while the graphics showing its behavior when one of its arguments is fixed is displayed in Fig.\ \ref{fig7}.
+These figures are corrected versions of the published ones after removing an error in the code---see the Erratum below.
 One appreciates in this figure the smallness of the next-order FAPT coupling $\I_{2}$.